HOW DOES THE ACCOMMODATION PROCESS WORK?

 - WSU Spokane statement:

-- Work collaboratively with the student and the Student Affairs office to provide the approved accommodations, consistent with the Accommodations Form.
+- Work collaboratively with the student and the Student Success Center to provide the approved accommodations, consistent with the Accommodations Form.

-- Contact the Associate Director if you feel additional accommodations may be needed, if you have questions about how to provide certain accommodations within your course format, or with any concerns you may have related to the process.
+- Contact the Access Coordinator if you feel additional accommodations may be needed, if you have questions about how to provide certain accommodations within your course format, or with any concerns you may have related to the process.

 - Know the essential elements of a course or program, so that accommodations can be provided consistent with academic standards.

 - Provide clear information about what documentation is needed to ensure that each student is eligible for accommodations and that the documentation is complete.

 - Help students identify and obtain reasonable accommodations.

 - Update Accommodation Forms each semester for each student who receives accommodations and other services from the Office of Student Affairs.

 - Maintain student information confidentially and sensitively, according to State and Federal privacy laws.